elliotrpmorris/curriculum-vitae-builder/README.md

  The above query will display a users CV and its sections.

-  Since this API uses GraphQL you can ask for as little or as much as you want of the CV for example if you just wanted the bio and contact sections you can emit the rest of the query.
+  Since this API uses GraphQL you can ask for as little or as much as you want of the CV for example if you just wanted the bio and contact sections you can omit the rest of the query.

   You can also view the documentation inside Insomina to see what fields are avalible there.